syahrizaldev/webdev-resources/readme.md

 ## Web Dev Resources

-This is a curated list of essential resources for web designers, developers, freelancers, and indie-hackers trying to build and scale their websites, apps, or products.
-It prioritizes **free** and **freemium** options and excludes resources without **free tiers**.
+This is a curated list of essential resources for web developers, freelancers, and indie-hackers trying to build and scale their websites, apps, or products.
+This list prioritizes **free** and **freemium** options and excludes resources without any **free tiers**.

 ## Table of Contents